-Council alternative water Use
+Council alternative water use

 Moreland has the capacity to harvest up to 39 million litres of stormwater per year.
 Increasing our rollout of stormwater harvesting schemes such as our Mutton Reserve and City Oval Stormwater Harvesting Schemes, will make Moreland more resilient to the effects of climate change and provide independent supply in times of water restrictions.
-We will utilise our stormwater harvesting schemes to achieve a reduction in our drinking water demand without compromising irrigation of our parks.
+We will utilise our stormwater harvesting schemes to achieve a reduction in our drinking water demand without compromising irrigation of our parks where there will be overall positive impact on the environment.

-Indicator 3.2 Increase council alternative water use
+Indicator 3.2 Increase council alternative water use where there will be overall positive impact on the environment

-Measure: By 2025 implement an additional two new stormwater harvesting schemes and upgrade two existing stormwater harvesting schemes that together substitute potable mains water supply by an additional 18 million litres per year.
+Measure: By 2025 implement an additional two new stormwater harvesting schemes and upgrade two existing stormwater harvesting schemes that together substitute potable mains water supply by an additional 18 million litres per year